Wilmer-Tejada/K-Nearest-Neighbors-to-Diagnose-Breast-Cancer/README.md

 # Breast Cancer Diagnosis using K-Nearest Neighbors Algorithm (KNN)
-## NOTE: This is me wroking through an example from the Machine LEarning in R Textbook
+## NOTE: This is me wroking through an example from the Machine Learning in R Textbook

 ## Using the KNN algorithm, we would like to predict whether a tumor is Benign (B) or Malignant (M).